USCbiostats/rbootcamp/program.md

 1. Day 1:

     a.
+Introduction: What, Why, and How with R

+    a.
 Data analysis with Tidyverse

     b.  **Assignment**: Create a new github repository to save your
         > project.
 To do such, you'll need to create a Github account.
         > The repo should include the following: (1) A readme.md file
         > and A .gitgnore file.

+    Readings:

+    a.
+Chapter 4 of "R programming for Data Science" (by Roger D. Peng) (download [here](https://bookdown.org/rdpeng/rprogdatascience/r-nuts-and-bolts.html))

 2. Day 2:

     a.
-R and Reproducible research: R, RStudio and Git (a quick overview)
+R Language fundamentals and Statistical Computing.

     b.
-Scientific computing with R: An extended example on simulations with R (data types, control flow structures, and pseudo random number generation)
+Extended example of statistical computing with R (simulations).

     c.  **Assignments**: (1) Read in some dataset using the read.table
         > function, (2) Generate a subsample of 10% the data using the